-In its positioning, this issue of the journal draws on critical theories in the social sciences to question the very concept of development.
+In its positioning, this number of the journal draws on critical theories in the social sciences to question the very concept of development.
 Whether the emphasis is on freedom, the human, the territory, durability or sustainability, economics, the social world and community, the idea of development always postulates progression from a starting point of supposed inadequacy to the fulfilment of an ideal.
-As has been emphasised by many researchers in the "post" perspective - in particular post-socialism and post-colonialism, but also in the decolonial current - the main problem with this way of thinking is that it always positions the West, its values, its "performances", its "Modernity" as the model for this supposedly desirable progress (Blondel, 2017, 2018; Boatcă, 2006; Boatcă and Costa, 2010; Mignolo et Tlostanova, 2006; Tlostanova, 2012).
-Apart from the position of dominance of the First World thus constituted over the correspondingly backward Second and Third Worlds10, this prevailing conception of development limits the range of possible approaches to being-in-the-world or to being-here11.
-Its other main fault is that this extreme simplification precludes thinking about developments and changes outside of a socalled linear progression - or even progress - from point A to point B, and therefore has the consequence that certain territories and certain populations are thought of as "lagging behind", "in transition", or "catching up" in a game in which the First World made up the rules by and for itself in order to be and always to remain the winner (Koobak and Marling, 2014).
-As Carlos Salamanca Villamizar and Francisco Astudillo Pizarro note, exploring "development" from a "spatial justice" perspective is therefore a way to "incorporate questions such as the distribution of the costs, damage and negative consequences of development" (2018).
+As has been emphasised by many researchers in the "post" perspective - in particular post-socialism and post-colonialism, but also in the decolonial current - the main problem with this way of thinking is that it always positions the West, its values, its "performances", its "Modernity" as the model for this supposedly desirable progress

-^{8.} Via the ERDF and the Cohesion Fund in particular, but also the "rural development" component of the CAP.
+^{6.} Via the ERDF and the Cohesion Fund in particular, but also the "rural development" component of the CAP.

-^{9.} Fabrizio Barca, then Director-General at the Italian Ministry of Economics and Finance, was asked by Danuta Hübner, Commissioner in charge of regional policy, to contribute to the debate on the future of cohesion policy after 2013.
+^{7.} Fabrizio Barca, then Director-General at the Italian Ministry of Economics and Finance, was asked by Danuta Hübner, Commissioner in charge of regional policy, to contribute to the debate on the future of cohesion policy after 2013.